fzyfky/CDSD-challenge-10h/README.md

 ### Notice

 We have released the latest data of the training and development sets and fixed the issue with incorrect information that was reported by some teams.
-We strongly recommend you to get them from the download links in the email and replace all audio and labels from the previously downloaded training and development sets.

 ## Environment Setup

 ```